appfolio/destiny_app/README.md

 	* Contains an array of strings that are domains that users are allowed to authenticate through omniauthable from.
 The default domain is "gmail.com", so everyone with an address ending in that will be able to authenticate.

 ## Experimenting with Sqlmap
 After gaining a good understanding of the basics from the SQL Injection Reference you can learn about Sqlmap to get a thorough guideline for digging deeper into SQLI.
-Here's a sample command to run against destiny with Sqlmap.
+Here's a sample command to run against destiny_app with Sqlmap.
 Your CSRF token in the header and session cookie will be different.

 ```bash
 python sqlmap.py -u http://localhost:4000/sql_injection/where \